dokku/dokku/docs/deployment/process-management.md

 ```

 > The `ps:rebuild` and `ps:rebuildall` commands only work for applications for which there is a source, and thus
-> will only always work deterministically for git-deployed application.
+> will only always work deterministically for Git-deployed application.
 Please see
 > the [images documentation](/docs/deployment/methods/images.md) and [tar documentation](/docs/deployment/methods/tar.md)
 > in for more information concerning rebuilding those applications.

 ### Restarting applications

 Applications can be restarted, which is functionally identical to calling the `release_and_deploy` function on an application.
-Please not that any linked containers *must* be started before the application in order to have a successful boot.
+Please note that any linked containers *must* be started before the application in order to have a successful boot.

 ```shell
 dokku ps:restart node-js-app